DarkAtra/v-rising-discord-bot/docs/self-hosting.md

 ## Discord Commands

-Refer to [the commands documentation](commands.md) for a list of all available discord commands.
+Refer to [the command's documentation](commands.md) for a list of all available discord commands.

 ## Required Discord Permissions